MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 1. In the filter card, filter by **Bikes**.

-1. To animate the chart, at the bottom left corner, click **Play**.
+1. To animate the chart, at the bottom left corner, select **Play**.

 	![Picture 41](Linked_image_Files/10-perform-data-analysis-in-power-bi-desktop_image19.png)